hack3rs.ca network-security

 1. Defensive Scanning Principles

-Maintain a scan inventory: when scans ran, against which assets, with which parameters, and what changed compared to the previous run.
+Keep a scan inventory: when each scan ran, against which assets, with which parameters, and what changed versus the prior run.
+Delta review is the operational output — raw scan files alone are not actionable without comparison.

 Normal Behavior